Miraj869/MKV_GM/README.md

 then enter if you want output files to be renamed (y or n)

-if y then it will ask you for new names so if you want episodes o be named like "S01E01-a.mkv" "S01E02-b.mkv" "S01E03-c.mkv".......so on for 10 files just enter "a" then "b" then "c" and the rest will be done on its own
+if y then it will ask you for new names so if you want episodes to be named like "S01E01-a.mkv" "S01E02-b.mkv" "S01E03-c.mkv".......so on for 10 files just enter "a" then "b" then "c" and the rest will be done on its own

-then give ypur choice about subtitles(y or n) then about audio track in case you have dual audio
+then give ypur choice about subtitles(y or n) then about audio tracks it will show you available audio tracks for eg:-
-1 to REMOVE hindi
+1. Hindi
-2 to REMOVE english
+2. English
-3 for none
+Enter the number you wanna remove and enter 0 to go to next step then it will ask if you want to carry this audio configuration to all upcoming files (Y/N)

 and then wait your output files will be stored in a sub directory named "processes" in your "season 1" directory